Wednesday, January 06, 2021

 What you need to know about the hyperlexia diagnosis, as well as information on how to get your child identified as hyperlexic.

 One of the most frequent questions that I get asked about hyperlexia is regarding the diagnostic process.
-Who can diagnosis hyperlexia?
+Who can diagnose hyperlexia?
 How can you get the hyperlexia diagnosis?
 And so on.
-Important questions, yes, but it isn't that simple.
+Important questions, yes, but it isn't as straightforward or easy to answer these questions as one might think.

 Because hyperlexia is currently not a standalone diagnosis.